How I Stopped my IBS Naturally

 Eliminating refined sugar from my diet was a big step toward healing my IBS.
 Sugar detoxing can be rough, but after a few days the cravings go away.
 When I overindulge in refined sugars my digestive system pays for it.
 Now, I prefer to stick with natural sweeteners like maple syrup, honey and coconut sugar.

 (Here’s a great post from Oh Lardy about how to beat sugar cravings.)

 2. Take a Good Probiotic

 There is only one probiotic that has helped me without producing severe die-off symptoms as well.
 You can find it here.
-When I do eat indulge in grains or sugar (while away from home) I double up on the probiotic.
-Otherwise I take one capsule daily.

 4. Manage Stress